Five Tips To Simplify Trip Preparations

 Always keep toiletries packed

-I've also discovered that most hotels will give you toothbrushes and tooth paste so I no longer even bother packing those.
-I currently have this bag I picked up at TJ Max, but it's getting a bit worn so I'm in the market for something new.
+Most hotels will give you toothbrushes and tooth paste so I no longer even bother packing those.

 Another no brainer.
 When I was younger and there were only two of us, it never seemed necessary, but with five of us now, it’s really helpful.

 We created a minimalist backpack carry-on packing list for you that you can print out.
 Click here or below to sign up for our newsletter and get your download.

 In the market for a new cooler?
 Check out our Ultimate Guide to the Best Rotomolded Coolers on the market.